Find a Recipe!

 • Let the pasta rest.
 Not only is this the perfect time to add the burrata and let it soften, but a little time on counter will allow the dish to firm up and absorb the excess liquid.

 • Use enough liquid.
 This recipe has 5 cups of marinara PLUS 1 cup of pasta water.
-This will make sure your pasta is saucy not dry.
+This will make sure your dish is saucy not dry.

 Baked penne (or baked ziti) can be assembled ahead of time and either refrigerated overnight or tightly wrapped and frozen for up to 2 months.
 Once you have prepped the ingredients and mixed everything together in the casserole dish, cover and store.